 Garden maintenance is key but often sounds so tiresome.
-Whilst there is some work to be done, just think of how beautiful the result will be.
+While there is some work to be done, just think of how beautiful the result will be.
 Maintenance goes a long way but it is the first step to a breath-taking garden.
 To make the job easier, it is recommended to store your garden tools before the chills of winter hit.

 From rakes to shovels to trowels to garden forks, there are a number of garden tools that you must be in the possession of if you own a garden.
 The preparation required before any of these tools is put into storage is pretty much standardized.